-File type Description Down- load Save Delete Config This file contains the start configuration.
-Among other things, this file contains the definitions of the users, roles, groups and function rights.
-The passwords are stored in the "Users" file. Х X ConfigPack Detailed configuration information. for example, start configuration, users, certificates, favorites, firmware of the device (if saved as well).
-For more detailed information on creating and using the ConfigPack incl. firmware, refer to the section "Maintenance (Page 355)". Х X CountryList The zip file contains the country list as a csv and as a pdf file. Х Debug This file contains information for Siemens Support.
-It is encrypted and can be sent by e-mail to Siemens Support without any security risk. Х X EDS Electronic Data Sheet (EDS) Electronic data sheets for describing devices in the EtherNet/IP mode.
-You can find EDS files on the download page for the firmware at Siemens Industry Online Support.
-Firmware The firmware is signed and encrypted.
-This ensures that only firmware created by Siemens can be downloaded to the device. Х Х GSDML Information on the device properties (PROFINET) You can find GSDML files on the download page for the firmware at Siemens Industry Online Support.
+File type Description Down- load Save Delete Config This file contains the start configuration. Х Х Among other things, this file contains the definitions of the users, roles, groups and function rights.
+The passwords are stored in the "Users" file.
+ConfigPack Detailed configuration information. for example, start configuration, users, certificates, favorites, firmware of the device (if saved as well). Х Х - For more detailed information on creating and using the ConfigPack incl. firmware, refer to the section "Maintenance (Page 415)".
+CountryList The zip file contains the country list as a csv and as a pdf file. Х Debug This file contains information for Siemens Support. Х Х It is encrypted and can be sent by e-mail to Siemens Support without any security risk.
+EDS Electronic Data Sheet (EDS) Х Electronic data sheets for describing devices in the EtherNet/IP mode Firmware The firmware is signed and encrypted.
+This ensures that only firmware created by Siemens can be downloaded to the device.
+X Х GSDML Information on the device properties (PROFINET) Х HTTPS Cert HTTPS certificate Х Х Х Maximum file size: 8192 bits LogFile File with entries from the event log table Х